I2Djs/pdf-frame/README.md

 ## Introduction

 Pdf-frame is a JavaScript web framework for client-side PDF/Canvas rendering.
 With its declarative HTML syntax and semantics, it offers an easy and efficient way to define PDF/Canvas graphical content.
 It follows syntax similar to SVG's and provides component support for popular frameworks like Vue, nuxt, and React(work in progress).
-Built on the i2djs framework, PDF-frame presently supports rendering outputs as PDF and Canvas formats.
+Powered by [i2djs](https://github.com/I2Djs/I2Djs), PDF-frame presently supports rendering outputs as PDF and Canvas formats.

 ## Features